zeyneptandogan/preprocessedpeoples/index.md

     <img id="zoom-img" src="{{ 'assets/img/malenet.png' | relative_url }}" alt="Male Net">
 </div>

 <div style="text-align: justify">Here's the extracted Gephi visualization of top 100 male actors filtered based on edge weights of 10 for the purpose of clear visualization where nodes with higher degrees are represented bigger than other nodes whereas edges with higher weights are represented with thicker edges.
-Before getting lost in the dazzling details, don't forget to click on the network image for zooming in.🔍 Happy exploring!</div>
+Before getting lost in the dazzling details, don't forget to click on our network images for zooming in.🔍 Happy exploring!</div>

 <div class="img-container">
     <img id="zoom-img" src="{{ 'assets/img/femalenet.png' | relative_url }}" alt="Female Net">